IIIF/api/source/api/image/3.0/index.md

 | `rights` | Optional  | A string that identifies a license or rights statement that applies to the content of this image.
 The value of this property _MUST_ be a string drawn from the set of [Creative Commons][org-cc-licenses] license URIs, the [RightsStatements.org][org-rs-terms] rights statement URIs, or those added via the [Registry of Known Extensions][registry] mechanism.
 The inclusion of this property is informative, and for example could be used to display an icon representing the rights assertions. |
 {: .api-table}

-If the publisher of this image requires that additional information is shown when it is viewed, the information should be provided by a [Presentation API][prezi3] Manifest, using the the [Linking Properties][image3-linking-properties] described in section 5.7.
+If the publisher of this image requires additional information to be shown when it is viewed, the information should be provided by a [Presentation API][prezi3] Manifest, as described in the [Linking Properties section][image3-linking-properties].

 ``` json-doc
 {